Strategy & Organization, Design & Technology August 16, 2020

 Digital Transformation is high on the agenda for many global enterprises.
 This might be digitizing certain customer touchpoints, optimizing internal processes or, in many cases, a complete transformation touching all parts of the business.

-There can sometimes be a lot at stake when you undertake digital transformation projects, so it’s important to ensure the full process is carefully considered, from initial planning, through to selecting and delivering key Lighthouse Projects, and empowering your business to its own technical delivery in the long-term.
+There can sometimes be a lot at stake when you undertake digital transformation projects, so it’s important to ensure the full process is carefully considered, from initial planning, through to selecting and delivering key Lighthouse Projects.
+These are flagship projects that are designed to be visible across the business, to touch many areas and to instigate future projects.
+The Lighthouse Project is our agent of change and will be used to empower your business to its own technical delivery in the long-term.

 Support from the Top and Change from the Bottom

 Because of the changes to ways of working and mindset needed within any transformation, it is key that the C-level is driving this program forward.
 The level of change needed can only be delivered by the business if the people at the top believe it is necessary for the future of their business.
 Often, this people and process change is a significantly bigger challenge than the technical.
 So much so, that an ‘Innovation Lab’ or corporate start-up approach is advisable.
 In both these processes, it’s imperative to work with the CEO to create a delivery organization that sits outside the main business and hierarchy.
 Only in this way can you achieve the level of agility the business needs to deliver transformation.

 Every digital transformation project should start with an inception phase.
 During this phase there are three, key questions that you should ask: Why?
 What?
 How?

 The answers to these questions should be arrived at via a mixture of tasks including workshops, observations and customer journey mapping and research.